bitcoin/bitcoin/doc/build-windows.md

 * On Linux, using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
 Ubuntu Bionic 18.04 is required and is the platform used to build the Bitcoin Core Windows release binaries.
 * On Windows, using [Windows
-Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about) and the Mingw-w64 cross compiler tool chain.
+Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) and the Mingw-w64 cross compiler tool chain.
+* On Windows, using a native compiler tool chain such as [Visual Studio](https://www.visualstudio.com).

 Other options which may work, but which have not been extensively tested are (please contribute instructions):

-* On Windows, using a POSIX compatibility layer application such as [cygwin](http://www.cygwin.com/) or [msys2](http://www.msys2.org/).
+* On Windows, using a POSIX compatibility layer application such as [cygwin](https://www.cygwin.com/) or [msys2](https://www.msys2.org/).
-* On Windows, using a native compiler tool chain such as [Visual Studio](https://www.visualstudio.com).

 Installing Windows Subsystem for Linux
 ---------------------------------------

-With Windows 10, Microsoft has released a new feature named the [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about).
+With Windows 10, Microsoft has released a new feature named the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about).
 This feature allows you to run a bash shell directly on Windows in an Ubuntu-based environment.
 Within this environment you can cross compile for Windows without the need for a separate Linux VM or server.
 Note that while WSL can be installed with